21st September 2018 (UK)

 And yet, for all the horror and brutality, Noé and his cast are having one hell of a time.
 In contrast to his previous films, which tend to stew in the sheer bloody hopelessness of it all, Climax finds beauty, liberation and maybe even a little tenderness in the depravity.
-Noé confirms the bona fides of his performers in the incredible opening routine, but it’s their movements whilst tripping that cause the jaw to drop.
+Noé confirms the bona fides of his performers in the incredible opening routine, but it’s their movements when tripping that cause the jaw to drop.

 Arms twist and turn, torsos contort, and everyone vogues like their lives depended on it.
 Bathed in harsh red light and filmed at odd angles, the dancers bodies become abstracted, seemingly bending into new forms.
 At times it’s deeply unsettling, but just as often it’s a thing of strange beauty.

 The music also keeps things from getting too dowdy.
 Climax may have one of the best soundtracks of the year; at any moment, there’s a brilliant club beat reverberating through the halls.
 Sure, you may have just seen someone get set on fire, but how bad a time can you really be having when Giorgio Moroder and Soft Cell are pounding out of the speakers?

 The film culminates in a hellish orgy of flesh, shot upside down and in close up, making it impossible to tell where the dancing ends and the fornicating begins.
 Limbs fly around the screen, bodies crawl over one another, and one dancer twists his arms hard enough to create wince-inducing cracks.
 People lay dying, or wailing for help, but no one has the interest or wherewithal to do anything about it.
 All the while, title cards boom phrases like DEATH IS A UNIQUE OPPORTUNITY.
 It’s a better metaphor for a world gone to hell than all 2 hours of mother! could conjure.